 Where is this data stored?

-Kaspersky Security Network's front-end servers are located in different countries around the world (Germany, Canada, China, Russia, etc.), while the back-end servers are located in Russia, where the largest part of Kaspersky Lab’s anti-malware research team works.
-Different types of aggregated stats are stored on different servers with strictly regulated access rights, or in the Microsoft Azure cloud.
+Kaspersky Security Network's servers are located in different countries around the world (Germany, Canada, China, Russia, etc.).
+Different types of aggregated stats are stored on different servers with strictly regulated access rights, or in the third party clouds such as Microsoft Azure.

 Do you share personal data, processed by Kaspersky Lab solutions, with third parties?